 In many multilingual countries like Nigeria, teachers, families and government know that the way language is used in education is not working.
 They are aware that many children learn very little because they do not understand the language used in teaching or reading.
 According to Smiths et.al, (2008) and Martin et al (2008), there is the overwhelming evidence that language is the major factor responsible for abysmal performance in examinations or school drop out.
-The problems are even more noticeable in rural areas where children do not use the school language in everyday life.
+The problems are even more noticeable in rural areas where everyday life.